Cuba: Consolidation and nationalization (1959–1970)

-In 1963, Cuba sent 686 troops together with 22 tanks and other military equipment to support Algeria in the Sand War against Morocco.
+During the 1960s, Cuba provided support to revolutions throughout Africa and Latin America.
+Between 1961 and 1964, Cuba sent more than US$1 million as well as arms and military equipment to insurgent groups in Venezuela.
+In 1963, Cuba sent 686 troops together with 22 tanks, an anti-tank battery, mortars, anti-aircraft artillery, and field guns to Oran to support Algeria in the Sand War against Morocco.
+(Note: Morocco had U.S. pilots fly its helicopters and had 40 heavy tanks from the Soviet Union, while Algeria had only a dozen French-built light tanks.)
+The Moroccan government backed down before the planned Cuban counterattack on 29 October and agreed to a ceasefire and suspension of hostilities.
 The Cuban forces remained in Algeria for over a year, providing training to the Algerian army.
-Che Guevara, authorized by Fidel Castro, engaged in guerrilla activities in Africa and was killed in 1967 while attempting to start a revolution in Bolivia.
-By the middle of 1965, Cuba had begun supplying arms to the People's Movement for the Liberation of Angola (MPLA).
-In 1966, Cuban aid also reached the African Party for the Independence of Guinea and Cape Verde.
-Furthermore, by the late 1960s, Cuban instructors were providing military training to members of the Mozambique Liberation Front.
-Cuban troops prevented the 1966 Republic of the Congo coup attempt.
-The coup collapsed when the Congolese army refused to engage in combat against the Cubans.
-In February 1967, Cuban advisors began operating with guerrillas in the Guinea-Bissau War of Independence, and in November 1969, the Portuguese captured Cuban Captain Pedro Rodriguez Peralta.
+Che Guevara, authorized by Castro, engaged in guerrilla activities in Africa and was killed in 1967 while attempting to start a revolution in Bolivia.
+Cuba supplied arms to the People's Movement for the Liberation of Angola; gave aid to the African Party for the Independence of Guinea and Cape Verde; and provided military training to the Mozambique Liberation Front.
+Cuban troops prevented the 1966 Republic of the Congo coup attempt; the coup collapsed when the Congolese army refused to engage in combat against the Cubans.
+Cuban advisors began operating with guerrillas in the Guinea-Bissau War of Independence, and in November 1969 Portuguese troops captured Cuban Captain Pedro Rodriguez Peralta.

-Starting in 1968, a campaign titled the "revolutionary offensive" was initiated to nationalize all remaining private small businesses, totaling about 58,000 small enterprises.
-The campaign would spur industrialization in Cuba and focus the economy on sugar production, specifically to a deadline for an annual sugar harvest of 10 million tons by 1970.
-The economic focus on sugar production involved international volunteers and the mobilization of workers from all sectors of the Cuban economy.
-Economic mobilization also coincided with greater militarization of Cuban political structures and society in general.
-The ten million ton harvest goal was not reached.
-The Cuban economy fell into decline after large sectors of the economy were neglected when large amounts of urban labor mobilized to the countryside.
+Starting in 1968, a campaign titled the "revolutionary offensive" was initiated to nationalize some 58,000 remaining private small businesses.
+The campaign would spur industrialization in Cuba and focus the economy on sugar production, with a goal of 10 million tons by 1970.
+The economic focus on sugar production involved international volunteers and the mobilization of workers from all sectors of the economy.
+Economic mobilization coincided with greater militarization of political structures and society in general.
+The harvest goal was not reached.
+The economy fell into decline after large sectors were neglected after urban labor was mobilized to the countryside.

 The standard of living in the 1970s was "extremely spartan," and discontent was rife.
-Fidel Castro admitted the failures of economic policies in a 1970 speech.
-In 1975, the OAS lifted its sanctions against Cuba, with the approval of 16 member states, including the United States.
+Castro admitted the failures of economic policies in a 1970 speech.
+In 1975, the OAS lifted its sanctions against Cuba with the approval of 16 member states, including the United States.
 The U.S., however, maintained its own sanctions.
 According to Amnesty International, official death sentences from 1959 to 1987 numbered 237, of which all but 21 were carried out.
 The vast majority of those executed directly following the 1959 Revolution were policemen, politicians, and informers of the Batista regime accused of crimes such as torture and murder, and their public trials and executions had widespread popular support among the Cuban population.